 The last stop of our road trip was to the University of Michigan hospital in Ann Arbor where we met with Dr. Gregory Thompson who told my parents the surgery was high risk but he can do it.
 Dr. Thompson is the same surgeon who performed Kelly Stafford’s brain surgery.
 Sorry, Kelly, I had him first.

 I remember being shocked by how many people came to support me before the surgery.
 So much to a point, I was getting tired of having visitors.
 Only people who have been sick and held up in a hospital would understand that.
-I didn’t know some of the people who visited me even liked or cared about me that much but humans have a knack for supporting people they love.
+I didn’t know some of the people who visited me even liked or cared about me that much but humans have a knack for supporting people in need.

 My younger brother gave me a teddy bear which I held during the surgery and Dr. Thompson put bandages around the teddy bear’s head just like mine after the 9-hour surgery.
 Luckily, I survived and haven’t had any complications, since, knock on wood.

 Although, you don’t hear about brain injuries a lot they happen more often than you think.
-I’ve come to discover there is an entire community of brain injury survivors going through the same things that Dan Gilbert and I go through such as paralysis, headaches, dizziness, vision and balance problems.
+I’ve come to discover there is an entire community of brain injury survivors going through the same things that Dan Gilbert and I go through such as paralysis, headaches, dizziness, fatigue, vision and balance problems.

 All of this led me to create Brain Talk.
 Brain Talk is a website and resource with stories that brain injury survivors can connect with. www.braintalkmedia.com